Saturday Night! – The Album: Style

 Brian Coleman, author of Check the Technique described Saturday Night! – The Album as "what everything that Schoolly D was all about: funk, loose rhymes and attitude."

-"We Get Ill" was reviewed by Spin, who called it "a seamy celebration of bad habits and bad language.
+"We Get Ill" was reviewed by Spin, which called it "a seamy celebration of bad habits and bad language.
 The track was inspired by Bootsy Collins and initially was going to be an instrumental.
-"Do It, Do It" was developed in DJ Codemoney's basement when he was working on a break involving Funkadelic's song "You'll Like It Too".
+"Do It, Do It" was developed in DJ Code Money’s basement when he was working on a break involving Funkadelic's song "You'll Like It Too".
 The song samples the nursery rhyme "Who's Afraid of the Big Bad Wolf?" taken from a children's record.
 "Dedication to All B-Boys" was inspired by the group The Commodores.
-The track features a Weaver's disc jockey, DJ Codemoney, performing a long break at the end.
+The track features a Weaver's disc jockey, DJ Code Money, performing a long break at the end.
 Weaver explained this part of the song by stating that in "rock and funk groups, everybody who was part of the band got to do their thing.
 And Code was part of the band."

-AllMusic writer David Jeffries noted songs such as "Saturday Night", stating it as "the kind of sleazy tale of misogyny that put Schoolly in hot water with many critics and community leaders."

-When asked about his lyrics commanding a woman to "do it doggy style" in his song "Do It Do It", Weaver stated that the lyrics are a reflection of his background and audience, and not necessarily how he feels about others.
+AllMusic writer David Jeffries noted songs such as "Saturday Night", stating it as "the kind of sleazy tale of misogyny that put Schoolly in hot water lwith many critics and community leaders."
+Mat Snow of Sounds wrote that Weaver said his lyrics commanding a woman to "do it doggy style" in his song "Do It Do It", are a reflection of his background and audience, and not necessarily how he feels about others.
 Weaver reflected on the song "Saturday Night" as being about "my 17 year old Saturday night" which consisted of going down to the Parkside Inn, drinking, and "watching the bitches on the corner" and that the song was not meant to be taken literally, but that he "did come home once with a girl and I forgot my key and my mom was pissed off, but she didn't pull a gun; she's never owned a gun in her life".

 "Housing the Joint" was influenced by a trip to California when he heard the song "Thank You (Falettinme Be Mice Elf Agin)" by Sly and the Family Stone.
 Upon hearing it, Weaver booked studio time and recorded the song in a day.
 The track's lyrics involve a conflict Weaver had with rapper Spoonie Gee and his song "That's My Style" where he claims that Weaver was appropriating his technique.
 Weaver has since performed with Spoonie Gee on stage and later stated he "never felt comfortable" performing this track in concert.